Timinator2000/Algorithm_X/03 - AlgorithmXSolver/03 - finding solutions.md

 solver = MrsKnuthPartISolver(teacher_availability, students)
 ```

-# Ask Solver to Find Solutions
+# solver.solve()

-So The last thing we need to do is ask our solver to give us the solutions.
+The last step is ot ask our solver to give us the solutions.
 Some exact cover problems have multiple solutions and AlgorithmXSolver will always search for __all__ the solutions.
 Each solution found is returned one-by-one via a generator and each solution is a list of actions that make up that solution.
 Even if your problem is guaranteed to have a single solution, you should use the following format to get all solutions form your solver.

 ```python
 for solution in solver.solver():